+Replanting and reseeding.
 Replanting and reseeding are important maintenance practices during the first few years following establishment of a riparian buffer and can be done in the spring or fall.
-Woody plants should be replanted within a row if more than three or four consecutive seedlings have died.
+Replace significant losses of tree and shrub seedlings during the first three years to ensure the desired plant density of the mature buffer.
+If more than three or four consecutive seedlings have died they should be replaced.
 Spot planting can be done quickly with just a bucket full of water, seedlings and a shovel.
+Protecting young trees and shrubs from deer, rabbits and beaver can be expensive, but may be necessary in some cases.